booz-allen-hamilton/agile-playbook/plays/5_Measurement.md

 ### Practice - For multiple sprints (e.g. a release or Product Increment)

 A release is built from one to many sprints.
-Therefore the process of release planning is a scaling of  the sprint planning and measurrement process but with less detail at a higher level.
+Therefore the process of release planning is a scaling of  the sprint planning and measurement process but with less detail at a higher level.
 Releases often look at assigning Epics to one or many sprints, with high level understanding of the user needs and work estimates.
 The most important Epics are executed first to give the user the most value first.

-For release planning, the most time and elboration should be spent on the most high value items, as assessed by the users.
-As the sprints progress, each will be deliverying items with deminishing value.
-Therefore, the most effort in estimation and detailed planning should be conducted on the first sprint, with continued elboration to gain details as the sprints progress.
-As the sprints as executed, the work is evaluated at the end to repriorotize the backlog as needed, as well as determine if the product is ready for release.
+For release planning, the most time and elaboration should be spent on the most high value items, as assessed by the users.
+As the sprints progress, each will be delivering items with diminishing value.
+Therefore, the most effort in estimation and detailed planning should be conducted on the first sprint, with continued elaboration to gain details as the sprints progress.
+As the sprints as executed, the work is evaluated at the end to reprioritize the backlog as needed, as well as determine if the product is ready for release.

 The progress of releases will be measured by burnup charts as described above.